All About Naturopathic Medicine

 Similar to medical doctors, only those who are truly dedicated to their field of medicine go through the training and tests necessary to legally practice.

-Every naturopathic doctor must be licensed, and licenses are issued by each province or state respectively.
+Every naturopathic doctor must be licensed, and licenses are issued by each province or state.

-Therefore, an ND may be licensed to practice in some provinces and not others — I am proudly licensed in 5 provinces and 15 states.
+Therefore, an ND may be licensed to practice in some provinces and not others.

-To get this license, you must first have a Bachelor’s degree in science.
+To get this license, you must first have a bachelor’s degree in a science field.

-Then, you have to go through 4 years of naturopathic college and pass the rigorous board exams, which are the same all across North America.
+Then, you’ve to go through 4 years of naturopathic college and pass the rigorous board exams, which are standardized across North America.

 How Does Naturopathic Training Compare With Medical Training?

-The training required to become a naturopathic doctor actually holds takes around the same amount of time to complete as medical training.
+The training required to become a naturopathic doctor takes around the same amount of time to complete as medical training.

-The hours spent in school, in training, and doing clinical time is comparable.
+The hours spent in school, in training, and doing clinical work are comparable.

-Another difference is medical doctors have to complete two years of residency in a hospital, which is not the case for naturopathic doctors — because there are no naturopathic hospitals!
+Another difference is that medical doctors have to complete two years of residency in a hospital.

 Why Would Somebody See A Naturopathic Doctor?

-Often, patients visit a naturopathic doctor because they just aren’t finding solutions or answers from traditional medicine.
+Often, patients visit me because they aren’t finding solutions or answers in traditional medicine.

 herbs and food used in naturopathic medicine | Dr. JJ Dugoua, ND | Naturopathic Doctor in Toronto